 There is one common trait that successful people have: They consider themselves successful.
 These people are happy with what they have even though they may strive for more.

-While they are busy reaching for their goals, successful people keep their eye on the prize.
+While they are busy reaching their goals, successful people keep their eye on the prize.
 They understand that this means avoiding anything that could stand in the way of their productivity.

 Successful people don’t bother with these seven things that could stand in the way of their productivity.